 In fact, the metric is so important it’s tied to employees’ performance goals.
 “If we are customer-obsessed and if the Spotless Service program is to be key in our strategy, we need to translate that into compensation,” he adds.
 “It is part of everyone’s objective.”
 Every department is accountable for controlling contact ratios.

 PhotoBox invested capital and resources to improve the customer experience and contact ratios.
-The company launched proactive live chat and co-browse tools on its site, created a single customer record with a 360-degree view of customer interactions across all contact channels, employed analytics tools to understand customer satisfaction indicators, rewrote its customer service escalation rules to reduce transfers giving more authority to tier 1 agents to solve problems, and reworked agent routing based on language, content, and subject.
+The company launched proactive live chat and co-browse tools on its site, created a single customer record with a 360-degree view of customer interactions across all contact channels, employed analytics tools to understand customer satisfaction indicators, rewrote its customer service escalation rules to reduce transfers giving more authority to tier 1 associates to solve problems, and reworked associate routing based on language, content, and subject.
 “We view these as critical tools for accomplishing customer satisfaction that encourages customers to repeat-order with us, drive word-of-mouth recommendations, and, as a consequence, improvements to revenue and market share,” Besnard says.

 The company also delved into its voice-of-the-customer data, collected through surveys, contact center interactions, live chat records, focus groups, online community posts, and its 9,000-member Insider customer program.
 The goal is to ascertain what about the company and its processes is working well, identify and resolve any red flags as early as possible, and encourage co-creation of products.